JoeyYHT/SimplyP/README.md

    then click the link to open `'SimplyP_v0-1A.ipynb'`.
 You should now be able to work through the notebook, running the code cells interactively.

 3. When you have finished working with the model, click 'File > Close and Halt' (remember to save any changes first, if desired), then close the browser tab.
-On the `'Home'` tab, click `'Quit'` to shut down any Python kernels that may still be active, and then close this too.
+Close the `'Home'` tab too, then `CTRL + C'` twice at the Anaconda prompt to shut down any active Python kernels.